Architectural Control Committee

 Apply for exterior alterations and report property issues

-Caleb Martinez, Administrative Assistant
+Caleb Martinez, Compliance Coordinator

 The Architectural Control Committee (ACC) is responsible with regulating the aesthetic environment and standards within Killearn Estates by ensuring compliance with the existing covenants and any other standards deemed applicable by the committee.
 The covenants provide that the committee has the absolute and exclusive right to refuse to approve any submission, which in its opinion, is not suitable or desirable for any reasons of pure aesthetics, inconsistency with the overall harmony of the neighborhood or inconsistency with future development.